Accounting Schools in New Mexico

 The New Mexico Public Accountancy Board requires that candidates for licensure earn at least one year of experience in accounting, attest, management advisory, financial advisory, tax, and/or consulting.
 For the purposes of licensure, one year is counted as at least one calendar year and not more than three calendar years during which the candidate worked at least 2,000 hours.
 Experience may be gained through private or public practice, government, or academia, but all experience must be verified by a currently licensed CPA.

 3. Pass the Uniform CPA Examination.

 The Uniform CPA Exam is a requirement for CPA licensure in all 50 states.
 New Mexico candidates should apply to the exam through the NASBA website.
 Approved examinees will receive further instructions on scheduling and taking the exam.
 All four sections of the exam must be passed within an 18-month rolling period.

 4. Complete the AICPA ethics course and exam.

 The New Mexico Public Accountancy Board has selected the AICPA self-study ethics course and exam to fulfill ethics requirements for CPA licensure in the state.
 Candidates can order all course materials through the AICPA website.

 5. Complete a criminal background check.

 Prospective New Mexico CPAs must complete a criminal background check prior to submitting an application for a license.
-As paper fingerprint forms are no longer accepted, candidates must arrange to have their fingerprints taken through Cogent, which offers online registration for fingerprint background check scheduling.
+As paper fingerprint forms are no longer accepted, candidates must arrange to have their fingerprints taken through Gemalto, which offers online registration for fingerprint background check scheduling.

 6. Apply for a license.